tBaxter/another-rodeo/src/pages/web-things/linkroll.md

 So, that's how I did it.

 ### My to-do list from here
 1. Make saving a new entry trigger a Netlify build.
-Right now it doesn't.
+Right now it doesn't appear to.
 I imagine there's a Github action or something to do it, I just haven't figured it out yet.
+2. Possibly related to the above, or causing the entry to not show up on deployment, but I introduced a defect when adding multiple links.
+They're becoming a single string, so they don't get added to collection properly.
+I'll have to sort that out.
-2. Think about how I might introduce images.
+3. Think about how I might introduce images.
 Nicolas appears to use thumb.io to get screenshots.
 I'm wondering about leveraging `og:image` tags where they're found
-2. Nicolas really does have a lot of interesting ideas in his repo, and I think I'm likely to incorporate more of them.
+4. Nicolas really does have a lot of interesting ideas in his repo, and I think I'm likely to incorporate more of them.